 Founded in 2014 and headquartered in Sydney, Afterpay has grown to become one of the world’s leading players in the ‘Buy Now, Pay Later’ space.
 In August 2021, Square announced it would acquire Afterpay for US$29 billion.

-Afterpay is a FinTech company that offers ‘Buy Now, Pay Later’ (BNPL) to online shoppers.
+Afterpay is a FinTech company that offers ‘Buy Now, Pay Later’ (BNPL) solutions to online shoppers.
 Customers can pay for their items over the course of multiple installments.

 Afterpay works together with some of the world’s biggest online retailers, including ASOS, Pandora, The RealReal, Lululemon, Forever 21, and hundreds more.